5th/6th Grade Humanities

 Units of Study:

 Social Studies: We have a number of thoughtful historical areas we will delve into this year, including the ancient civilizations of Greece and Rome, the Enlightenment, and Immigration.
-We will spend most of the third quarter on the ancient Greek and Roman civilizations (which tie in with Homer's works).
-Next up: The Enlightenment.
+In the fourth quarter we will be looking at the impact the Enlightenment had on the French Revolution, and will also be Industrialism/Capitalism/Socialism, and Immigration.

 News and Notes:

 5th Grade: On Monday, Aug.
 15th, students were given the assignment to respond to a letter we read together from Ms. C. We glued a copy of the letter into our Writing Journals (composition notebooks).
 This assignment launches the nightly writing assignment to write for 10 minutes each night.
 Students are to write each night, Monday-Thursday, and to turn their journals in on Friday.
 I look forward to reading what they write!

 Fifth grade students should now be writing 10 minutes each night, Monday through Thursday, in their journals on topics of their choosing.Journals are turned in each Friday for grading.